garywill/autoReferer/README.md

 We believe that can protect privacy enough and won't break web.

+## `document.referrer` bug workaround

+This addon doesn't use content script.
+Content script hiding `document.referrer` is not 100% reliable.

+**Instead, we use this workaround to kill `document.referrer`**: (Firefox only)

+Cancel all cross-domain navigating requests and make freshnew ones, like directly hit (currently only implemented for GET method and main frame, other methods and sub-frames remain as is)

 ## Fallback operation

 If user find a web broken, user can temporary set this addon disabled via toolbar button for: